 In February 2014, 22 national bodies involved in health, policing, social care, housing, local government and the third sector – including Mind –signed the Crisis Care Concordat.
 Now, we are working together to make the Concordat a reality on the ground.

 The Mental Health Crisis Care Concordat in Wales is an agreement between the Welsh Government and partners to improve how people, in a mental health crisis and who present a risk to themselves or the public, are helped.
-It aims to help prevent people being held inappropriately in police custody or being drawn into the criminal justice system.
+It aims to help prevent people from being held inappropriately in police custody or being drawn into the criminal justice system.

 It was signed in December 2015 by the Welsh government, police forces, NHS, councils and other agencies.
-At Mind Cymru we're supporting the work of the Concordat, in particular through chairing its Task and Finish Board (on behalf of the Wales Alliance for Mental Health) and assisting in its coordination.
+At Mind Cymru, we're supporting the work of the Concordat, in particular through chairing its Task and Finish Board (on behalf of the Wales Alliance for Mental Health) and assisting in its coordination.